stepanenko/stepanenko/quotes.md

 > Programmers are, in their hearts, architects, and the first thing they want to do when they get to a site is to bulldoze the place flat and build something grand.
 We’re not excited by incremental renovation: tinkering, improving, planting flower beds. --JOEL SPOLSKY

 > When debugging, novices insert corrective code; experts remove defective code. --RICHARD PATTIS

+> That’s what’s cool about working with computers.
+They don’t argue, they remember everything, and they don’t drink all your beer. --PAUL LEARY

+> The secret to building large apps is never build large apps.
+Break your applications into small pieces.
+Then, assemble those testable, bite-sized pieces into your big application. --JUSTIN MEYER